A global linear and local superlinear/quadratic inexact non-interior continuation method for variational inequalities: Preliminaries

 since $\norm{t z_2 + (1-t)z_1 - z^* } \leq t \norm{z_2-z^*} + (1-t)\norm{z_1-z^*} < \cfrac{\delta}{\sqrt2}$ for all $0\leq t\leq 1$.
 Moreover, if $\norm{\derD p_\mu(z)-T^*} =O(\|(z-z^*,\mu)\|^{\xi-1})$ then $\forall \varepsilon>0, \exists \delta>0,$ for $0<\norm{z-z^*} < \cfrac{\delta}{\sqrt2}$ and $\mu < \cfrac{\delta}{\sqrt2}$, we get

 As $\mu$ in \eqref{temp00} goes to 0, accompanied with $p_\mu(z_2)\rightarrow \Pi_X(z_2)$, $p_\mu(z_1)\rightarrow \Pi_X(z_1)$, it yields that

 This expression shows that the projection $\Pi_X$ is strictly differentiable at $z^*$ and $\derD \Pi_X(z^*) = T^*$.
-Similarly, as $\mu$ in \eqref{temp01} goes to 0, the second result follows

-\end{proof} \begin{remark} The inverse direction of Theorem \ref{theorem:seq_Jacob_conver} does not always hold.
-If we use a wrong barrier function for the set $X$, the limit may not exist even when $\Pi_X$ is differentiable at $z^*$; see an example in Appendix \ref{example} .
-However, the question about the existence of a suitable barrier-based smoothing approximation corresponding to a given convex set $X$ is still open to us. \end{remark}
+Similarly, as $\mu$ in \eqref{temp01} goes to 0, the second result follows \QEDB \end{proof} \begin{remark} The inverse direction of Theorem \ref{theorem:seq_Jacob_conver} does not always hold.
+If we use a wrong barrier function for the set $X$, the limit may not exist even when $\Pi_X$ is differentiable at $z^*$; see an example in \ref{example} .
+However, the question about the existence of a suitable barrier-based smoothing approximation which may guarantee the limit for a given general convex set $X$ is still open to us. \end{remark}